 About

 Her short story Guests won The Fiction Desk’s ghost stories competition, and her fiction has been published in collections including Best British Short Stories, Ghost: 100 Stories to Read with the Lights On, and Northern Gravy.
-Her poetry pamphlet Peninsula was recently published by Tiny Wren Lit, and her poems can be found in magazines and journals such as Rattle, Pomegranate, and Across the Margins.
+Her first poetry pamphlet Peninsula was published in 2023 by Tiny Wren Lit, and her poems can be found in magazines and journals such as Rattle, Pomegranate, and Across the Margins.

-Joanne’s debut novel, The Girl in the Locket, is a tale of art, identity, and secrets.
+Joanne’s second novel, The Girl in the Locket, is a tale of art, identity, and secrets.
 A literary historical detective story, it draws on her fascination for Tudor portrait miniatures.